Mehvix/notes/hugo/content/docs/cogsci-c100/consciousness.md

     - They were given the researcher’s telephone number in case they had questions later
         - Those in first condition were much more likely to call to ask for a date afterwards
         - **Participants had no idea their attraction was influenced by the situation** (Meston & Frohlich, 2003)
+        - Powerful idea (beyond sexual attraction)
+            - You don't know how green the grass is on the other side (how much better things really are) if you never make the effort (choose free will)
+            - If you are already where the grass is greener, you don't recognize or fully appreciate the processes that lead you here

 {{< hint "info" >}}<!-- mathjax fix -->
 ## Unconscious learning (Extra)